gaijinsr/ESP32_OscilloscopeClock_BM/README.md

-# ESP32 Oscilloscope Clock using a BM logo as a minute hand
+# ESP32 Oscilloscope Clock using a BM logo as a seconds hand

 This is a fork of https://github.com/maurohh/ESP32_OscilloscopeClock/